Mathijs-Bakker/Zenject-Hero/README.md

 # Ultimate H.E.R.O.

 Remember H.E.R.O.?
 An ancient 8 bit game by Activision made famous on the Atari 2600.
 [Watch on YouTube](https://www.youtube.com/watch?v=vn8Nn69dkcM).
-Because of the 'simple'game mechanics I choose to recreate this game while learning Zenject.
+Because of the 'simple'game mechanics I chose to recreate this game while learning Zenject.

 ## Dependency Inversion in Unity3D with Zenject